-Cook Islands's Global Offshore Environment
+Cook Islands's as an Offshore Jurisdiction

 Why Choose Cook Islands as an Offshore Tax Haven

 The Cook Island remains a popular destination among individuals and businesses seeking a tax-free environment in which to establish themselves through one of the various offshore packages offered to international clients.
 These include:

 The Cook Islands offshore structures offer some of the best advantages for asset protection, tax planning and offshore banking, making it one of the most sought-after jurisdictions in the world.

 The Cook Islands have an Exclusive Economic Zone, which is a free zone area covering all the islands and nearly 2 million square kilometers of surrounding ocean.
 The Cook Islands have been specializing in asset protection trusts and offshore services since legislation passed in 1989 and 1982 respectively.